Kurento/kurento/README.md

 ------------------------------

-For tutorial purposes, we are going to create a basic pipeline that play a video file from its URL and stream it over HTTP.
-You can also download and check this [example full source code] or run it directly from [JsFiddle] :
+For tutorial purposes, we are going to create a basic pipeline that play a video file from its URL and stream it over HTTP :

 1. Create an instance of the KurentoClient class that will manage the connection with the Kurento Media Server, so you'll need to provide the URI of its